marcel0x55/crcPIClib/README.md

 # crc16PIClib
-A CRC-16/CCITT-FALSE (on 64 bit blocks) implementation for PIC MCUs.
+A CRC-16/CCITT-FALSE implementation for PIC MCUs.

 # License
 <p>This project is licensed under the MIT NON-AI License which can be found here: <br>